Ceramic surface replacement – but is it possible minimally-invasively?

 However, complications soon accumulated.
 After just a few years, the following problems became apparent:

-With every step, the cap rubs on the socket.
-This creates tiny metal particles (cobalt, chromium, nickel) that enter the body.
+With each step, the cap rubs against the pan.
+This creates tiny metal particles (cobalt, chromium, nickel) that can enter the body. - Metallosis:

-These metal particles accumulate in the surrounding tissue, leading to inflammation, necrosis (tissue death), and pain.
+These metal particles accumulate in the surrounding tissue.
+This leads to inflammation, necrosis (tissue death), and pain. - Systemic metal ion exposure:

-Blood tests showed that patients with metal-on-metal caps had increased cobalt and chromium levels in the blood.
-This can potentially damage organs - from the kidneys to the heart.
+Blood tests showed that patients with metal-on-metal caps had elevated cobalt and chromium levels in their blood.
+This can potentially damage organs – from the kidneys to the heart. - Premature loosening:

-Due to tissue damage, many prostheses loosened after just a few years.
-The planned durability of 15–20 years was far from being achieved.
+Due to tissue damage, many prostheses loosened after only a few years.
+The originally planned lifespan of 15–20 years was far from being achieved.

 3.5 Known scandals – the ASR example

-Particularly notorious was the ASR system of the manufacturer DePuy (a subsidiary of Johnson & Johnson).
-This metal-on-metal system had to be recalled worldwide in 2010 after thousands of patients suffered severe complications.
+became particularly notorious ASR system .
+This metal-on-metal system had to be recalled worldwide in 2010 after thousands of patients suffered serious complications.

 The consequences: